 Do You Have the Heart Attack Gene?

 Genetics plays a significant role in whether you will have a heart attack or stroke.
 Although we cannot yet alter our genetics, some genetic information can determine optimal treatment choices for you as an individual that might not be right for others, even in the same family.
 The expression of genes can be changed by choices.
 This concept is called epigenomics.

-Genetic testing is becoming more available and affordable.
+Genetic testing is becoming more affordable.
 And because it only needs to be done once, it can actually be quite cost effective.

 Genes and their impact:

 ApoE genotype: Indicates higher risk and suggests that a particular diet diet may lower that risk better than other diets